nexusformat/definitions/manual/source/introduction.rst

 The NeXus International Advisory Committee supervises the development and maintenance of the NeXus common data format for neutron, X-ray, and muon science.
-The :ref:`NIAC`
-supervises a technical committee to oversee the
+The :ref:`NIAC` supervises a technical committee to oversee the :ref:`NAPI` and the :ref:`ClassDefinitions`.
-NeXus Application Programmer Interface
-(:ref:`NAPI`) and the
-NeXus class definitions.

 .. toctree::